 So far we have only got her paperwork in order i.e. it’s now in order in separate plastic files for each bill/institution.

 Her homework last time we met was to create a list of all her income and outgoings and print her bank statements for past 3 months.

 Next time we meet we can compare her income to her outgoings and draft a budget.

 She works in credit control and knows about debt chasing yet had managed to bury her head in the sand as regards to her own finances.

 I can’t help her with some of her other difficulties but hopefully I can help her get her finances in better shape.

 As long as she commits to the work this will involve.

 I’ve had my eyes opened to just how messy things can get when from the outside you would think she was doing ok.

 Helping my friend start the process of tackling her financial mess got me thinking about what she needed to do to become debt free.

 This will take some time and she’s going to need to put in some hard graft before that happens but it is possible.

-Follow me on Pinterest for more money-saving hacks and financial tips!
+Follow me on Pinterest for more money saving hacks and financial tips!

-1. Stop your borrowing
+1. Stop Your Borrowing

-2. Clearly defined goals
+2. Clearly Defined Goals

 You need to define it so you know exactly what steps you need to take.
-And it needs to be realistic!

-If you have only £3000 spare each year to throw at your debt then there is no point having a goal to pay off £5000 each year.
-It may be defined but it’s not realistic.
+If you have only £3000 spare each year to throw at your debt then there is no point having a financial goal to pay off £5000 each year.

-Your goal needs to be SMART (specific, measurable, achievable, realistic, timebound).
+Your goal needs to be SMART (specific, measurable, achievable, realistic, time bound).
 Create your goal so that you know: